abinit/abipy_book/abipy_book/abinit_input.md

 # AbinitInput object

-The creation of the Abinit input file is one of the most repetitive and error-prone operations we have to perform before running our calculations.
+The creation of the Abinit input file is one of the most repetitive and error-prone operations one has to perform before running calculations.
-To facilitate the creation of the input files, AbiPy provides the `AbinitInput` object, a dict-like object storing the Abinit variables and providing methods to automate the specification of multiple parameters.
+To facilitate the creation of the input files, AbiPy provides the `AbinitInput` object, a dict-like object that stores the Abinit variables and provides easy-to-use methods to automate the definition of other variables.

 This notebook discusses how to create an `AbinitInput` and how to define the parameters of the calculation.
 In the last part, we introduce the `MultiDataset` object that is mainly designed for the generation